greenhat/ehrchain/README.md

 Provider starts with master key pair generation.

 ## Patient grants append access to the provider
-Patient creates a transaction(append-only contract) where puts one of their secondary public key, a provider's public key and a statement for the access (term, etc.).
+Patient creates a transaction(append-only contract) where puts one of their secondary public key, a provider's public key and a statement for the access properties (term, etc.).

 ## Provider appends a record for the patient
+Provider creates a key for AES-256 by getting SHA-256 digest from the following items:
+ - shared secret using ECDH from provider's private key and patient's public key;
+ - patient's public key;
+ - provider's public key;
+This key is used to encrypt the record file.
+The hash of the encrypted record file is put in the record transaction.
-Provider creates a transaction using the patient's public key provided in the contract to encrypt the record and signs the transaction with it's private key.
+Provider creates a transaction and signs it with it's private key.
 Transaction is valid only if if an append-only contract for this patient's public key exists in the blockchain and is active.
 Contract is active if it's terms are valid and there is no revocation contract further in the blockchain that cancels it.
 Must be checked by a node mining a block as a part of transaction validity check.

 ## Patient grants read access to their records to a provider